Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

 \subsubsection{\textbf{Xception}}

-Xception enhances the Inception deep learning architecture by substituting the standard Inception modules with depthwise separable convolutions, leading to improved efficiency and performance \cite{chollet2017xception}.
-The Xception model was initialized with pre-trained weights from ImageNet, excluding the top layer.
-Various hyperparameters involving the top layer for Xception models are found to be almost similar to ResNet50.
+Xception is an extension of the Inception architecture, replacing the standard Inception modules with depthwise separable convolutions, which enhances model efficiency and performance~\cite{chollet2017xception}.
+This model was fine-tuned using pre-trained weights from ImageNet.
+A new classification head was added similarly to ResNet50, and training followed the same optimization strategy.